CPB FAQ

 How is CPB funded?

 CPB is a private nonprofit corporation that is fully funded by the federal government.
-Ninety-five percent of CPB's appropriation goes directly to local public media stations, content development, community services, and other local station and system needs.
 Less than 5% is allocated to administrative costs – an exceptionally low overhead rate compared with other nonprofits.

-CPB's appropriation originates with the Labor, Health and Human Services, and Education Subcommittees of the Appropriations Committees in Congress.
-CPB receives a two-year advance appropriation, which means that Congress decides the amount of federal support for public broadcasting two years prior of the fiscal year in which the funding is received.
-In other words, Congress approved the FY 2024 funding level for CPB during the FY 2022 appropriations process.
+CPB's appropriation originates with the Labor, Health and Human Services, and Education Subcommittees of the House and Senate Appropriations Committees in Congress.
+CPB receives a two-year advance appropriation, which means that Congress annually decides the amount of federal support for public broadcasting two years prior to the fiscal year in which the funding is received.
+In other words, Congress approved the FY 2025 funding level for CPB during the FY 2023 appropriations process.
 This is done to insulate content from political pressure, to allow for advance planning, and to help stations leverage funds from other sources.

 For more information on CPB’s appropriation please see: Federal Appropriation.

-CPB does receive donations from time to time, but U.S. public media is locally based, so donors are encouraged to support their local stations.
+CPB does receive donations from time to time, used to support the overall health and efficiency of the public media system.
+CPB also encourages donors to support their local stations because public media is fundamentally community-based, with local stations focusing on what their communities need and care about.
 You can find local station information here: cpb-station-finder.

 Why does public broadcasting need federal funding?

 Federal funding is essential to the funding mix that supports public broadcasting.
-Public media is a public-private partnership in the best tradition of America's free enterprise system.
+Public media is a successful and efficient public-private partnership in the best tradition of America's free enterprise system.

 Federal funds, distributed through CPB to local stations, provide critical seed money and basic operating support.
-Stations leverage each $1 of federal funding to raise over $6 from other sources — including state and local governments, philanthropic foundations, private businesses, and universities — a tremendous return on the taxpayer investment.
+Stations leverage each $1 of federal funding to raise over $7 from other sources — including state and local governments, philanthropic foundations, private businesses, and universities — a tremendous return on the taxpayer investment.
+Further, this decentralized funding structure, which includes support from a combination of public and private, national and local sources, ensures editorial independence, robust local reporting, and resilience against the forces that create news deserts.

-CPB, in addition to direct payment to public media stations, pays for the system's technical infrastructure, copyright and other fees, and makes major investments in national content from which all stations and the families they serve benefit.
+CPB, in addition to direct payment to public media stations, provides funding support for the system's technical infrastructure, copyright and other fees, and makes major investments in national content from which all stations and the families they serve benefit.

 Most importantly, the annual federal investment in public media assures universal access to public media's educational programming and public services for all Americans, as mandated by the Public Broadcasting Act of 1967.